A topic from the subject of Quantification in Chemistry.

 • Volume: The volume of a solution is the amount of space it occupies, typically measured in liters (L).

-• Units: The standard unit of molar concentration is moles per liter (mol/L).
+• Units: The standard unit of molar concentration is moles per liter (mol/L), also denoted as M.

 Understanding molar concentration is crucial for quantitative analysis, titrations, and various chemical calculations.
 It helps determine the relative amounts of reactants and products in a reaction and facilitates the accurate preparation of solutions with specific concentrations.